Jim Hunt: Actions and political views

 Hunt was key actor in the trial of the Wilmington Ten.
-By the late 1970s, their case had gained international attention and was viewed as an embarrassment to the US and North Carolina in particular.
-CBS had broadcast a 60 Minute piece about the case that suggested that the evidence against the ten had been fabricated.
+By the late 1970s, their case had gained international attention and was viewed as an embarrassment to the U.S. and North Carolina in particular.
+CBS had broadcast a 60 Minutes piece about the case that suggested that the evidence against the ten had been fabricated.
 In January 1978, following the higher courts' refusal to dismiss these charges, Hunt decided to reduce their sentencing of 20–25 years to 13–17 years rather than pardon and free them.
 Many black North Carolinian politicians at the time disapproved of Hunt's decision but the general mentality at the time was that "right now blacks have nowhere else to turn" so there was no organized opposition movement.
-Howard Nathaniel Lee, however, refused to resign from his appointed role as cabinet secretary, as a form of protest against Hunt.
+Howard Nathaniel Lee, however, refused to resign from his appointed role as the Secretary of the North Carolina Department of Natural Resources and Community Development, as a form of protest against Hunt.

+During his tenure, Hunt would appoint both the first African American to the North Carolina Supreme Court, Henry Frye, and the first Black Cabinet member, former Secretary of Natural Resources and Community Development Howard Lee.

-Hunt was criticized for allowing Darryl Hunt (no relation known) to remain in prison for 20 years after the wrongfully convicted Winston-Salem man was exonerated by exculpatory DNA evidence which pointed to another perpetrator.
-Darryl Hunt was pardoned by the succeeding governor, Mike Easley.
-During his terms in office Hunt oversaw 13 executions (two during his first period in office, 11 during his second), including the first post-Furman execution of a female (Velma Barfield) and the first post-Furman execution in North Carolina (James W. Hutchins).
+Hunt supported the death penalty and rarely granted clemency to death-row inmates.
+During his terms in office Hunt oversaw 13 executions (two during his first period in office, 11 during his second).
+Notable executions included the first execution in North Carolina after the US Supreme Court reinstated capital punishment in 1976 (James W. Hutchins) and the first nationwide execution of a woman in 22 years (Velma Barfield).

 Hunt was a proponent of North Carolina's tobacco industry, even after the negative health effects of tobacco use became clear.
-When Reagan Administration Surgeon General Dr. C. Everett Koop accused the tobacco industry of directing advertising at children and threatening human lives, Hunt called for his impeachment.
+When Ronald Reagan Administration U.S. Surgeon General Dr. C. Everett Koop accused the tobacco industry of directing advertising at children and threatening human lives, Hunt called for his impeachment.

 Retirement

-Hunt founded and is chair emeritus of the Institute for Emerging Issues at N.C.
+Hunt founded and was chair emeritus of the Institute for Emerging Issues at N.C.
 State University in Raleigh.
 In 2001 Hunt founded the James B. Hunt Jr. Institute for Educational Leadership & Policy Foundation, Inc., commonly known as The Hunt Institute.
-The organization's mission is to secure America's future through quality education, and is dedicated to empowering governors, policymakers, and other educational leaders in the development and implementation of comprehensive strategies for the transformation of public education.
+The organization is dedicated to empowering governors, policymakers, and other educational leaders in the development and implementation of comprehensive strategies for the transformation of public education.